Geometric modular flows in 2d CFT and beyond: Discussion

 Why do we label $\beta_{\mathrm{phys}}$ as a physical inverse temperature?
 Imagine one of the observers carries an Unruh-DeWitt detector along her trajectory, which couples to a free massless scalar.\footnote{Or any scalar primary operator in the underlying CFT.} At leading order in the coupling between the detector and the scalar field, the response of the detector is fully specified by the Wightman function $W(\tau_1,\tau_2)$ of the scalar evaluated along the trajectory \cite{Birrell:1982ix,Unruh:1976db,DeWitt:1980hx,Crispino:2007eb}.
 By Lorentz invariance, this correlator will depend only on the proper separation $\Delta s$ of the points along the trajectory, given by

 Now given the periodicity in eq.~\eqref{eq:pop3} and the symmetry $\Delta s(\tau_1,\tau_2)=\Delta s(\tau_2,\tau_1)$, the Wightman function then satisfies $W(\tau_1+i\beta_{\rm phys},\tau_2)=W(\tau_2,\tau_1)$, which implies a thermal response of the detector at temperature $\beta_{\mathrm{phys}}$, as shown rigorously in \cite{Birrell:1982ix,DeBievre:2006pys}.
-That is, the observer experiences a thermal bath with temperature given by\footnote{We could arrive at the same conclusion by noting that the observers described by eq.~\eqref{eq:pop0} are all uniformly accelerating, with $a(x_0) = \frac{2x_0}{R^2-x_0^2}$.
-Hence, eq.~\eqref{eq:pop5} has the same form as the standard Unruh-Bisognano-Wichmann temperature, $T=\frac{a(x_0)}{2\pi}$.
-Similar statements apply for the geometric flow in the causal complement of the diamond, since the observers there also follow trajectories with constant acceleration. }$^,$\footnote{One may be concerned that the detector will not reach thermal equilibrium because our observers traverse the causal diamond in a finite time --- see footnote \ref{foot:span}.
+That is, the observer experiences a thermal bath with temperature given by\footnote{One may be concerned that the detector will not reach thermal equilibrium because our observers traverse the causal diamond in a finite time --- see footnote \ref{foot:span}.
 But the observer can simply initialize the detector with its different energy levels populated in a thermal distribution determined by $\beta_{\rm phys}$.
 Then, apart from small fluctuations, the observer's detector remains in equilibrium as she crosses the diamond.}